patricplz/ia-Harvard/README.md

 # ia-Harvard
-Artificial Intelligence Harvard EDx Course
+Artificial Intelligence Harvard EdX Course that I started at the beginning of 2024, and I plan to resume.